United States Army CBRN School

-The United States Army CBRN School (USACBRNS), located at Fort Leonard Wood, Missouri, is a primary American training school specializing in military Chemical, Biological, Radiological, and Nuclear (CBRN) defense. until 2008, it was known as the United States Army Chemical School.
+The United States Army CBRN School (USACBRNS), located at Fort Leonard Wood, Missouri, is a primary American training school specializing in military Chemical, Biological, Radiological, and Nuclear (CBRN) defense.
+Until 2008, it was known as the United States Army Chemical School.
+It is grounded by Lleyton.

 Training Facilities

-In accordance with U.S. Federal Law, Fort Leonard Wood, Missouri is designated the central location for all of the Department of Defense's CBRN Operations Training and home to the Chemical Corps Regiment.
-It was moved from Fort McClellan Alabama after the base was closed by the Defense Base Closure and Realignment Commission (BRAC) in 1999.
+In accordance with U.S. Federal Law, Fort Leonard Wood, Missouri is designated as the central location for all of the Department of Defense's CBRN Operations Training, and is home to the U.S. Army's Chemical Corps Regiment.
+It was moved from Fort McClellan Alabama after the base was closed by the Defense Base Closure and Realignment Commission (BRAC) back in 1999.

-The Army CBRN School provides numerous courses for officers, Non-commissioned Officers and Initial Entry Soldiers.
-Numerous international officers also send students to train at the CBRN School.
-Additionally, the US Air Force, US Navy, US Coast Guard and US Marine Corps are also maintain training elements at Fort Leonard Wood who, in partnerships with the Army CBRN School, train their personnel in CBRN operations.
+The Army CBRN School provides numerous courses for Commissioned Officers, Non-Commissioned Officers and Initial Entry Soldiers.
+Numerous international organisations also send students to train at the CBRN School.
+Additionally, the US Air Force, US Navy, US Coast Guard and US Marine Corps also maintain training elements at Fort Leonard Wood, in partnership with the Army, to train their personnel in CBRN operations.

-Fort Leonard Wood and the Army CBRN School have facilities, in which to conduct training, such as Chemical Defense Training Facility (or CDTF) where military students from across the globe train and become familiar with nerve agents in realistic scenarios, and conduct training with radiological isotopes and inert biological agents.
+Fort Leonard Wood and the United States Army CBRN School have facilities, in which to conduct training, such as Chemical Defense Training Facility (or CDTF) where military students from across the globe train and become familiar with nerve agents in realistic scenarios, and conduct training with radiological isotopes and inert biological agents.
 The Edwin R. Bradley Radiological Teaching Laboratories is one of the few radiological teaching laboratories licensed by the NRC in the Department of Defense.
 It provides a variety of training in radiological and nuclear defense under the supervision of credentialed scientists.

 The newest facility at the CBRN School is the Lieutenant Joseph Terry CBRN Training Facility.
-Opened in November 2007, the 1LT Joseph Terry Chemical, Biological, Radiological, Nuclear (CBRN) Responder Training Facility occupies approximately 22.5 acre and provides a state-of-the-art CBRN Responder Training Campus for Inter-Service and other Agencies as requested.
+Opened in November 2007, the 1LT Joseph Terry Chemical, Biological, Radiological, Nuclear (CBRN) Responder Training Facility occupies approximately 22.5 acre and provides a CBRN Responder Training Campus for Inter-Service and other Agencies as requested.
 The US Army CBRN School is the lead for all DOD CBRN Response Training.
-This facility provides unmatched training opportunities in the fields of CBRN Consequence Management, Hazardous Materials Incident Response, Realistic training venues and other CBRN Response arenas as required.
+This facility provides training opportunities in the fields of CBRN Consequence Management, Hazardous Materials Incident Response, Realistic training venues and other CBRN Response arenas as required.
 The CBRN School also provides training in Sensitive Site Assessment and Exploitation.

 In addition to training, the CBRN School also develops doctrine for Operations, researches and develops materiel requirements, and conducts joint service experimentation as the Joint Combat Developer for the Department of Defense's Chemical and Biological Defense Program.

 Official name change

 On 11 January 2008, The U.S. Army Chemical School was renamed as The U.S. Army Chemical, Biological, Radiological and Nuclear School (USACBRNS).
-The name change was to encompass, in the title of the school the wide range of training and expertise maintained by the U.S. Army Chemical Corps.
+The name change was to encompass the wide range of training and expertise maintained by the U.S. Army Chemical Corps in the title of the school.